Top 5 Most Popular Vegetables For Urban Gardening

 Radishes are generally easy to grow, but they can face a few common problems.
 If the radishes grow slowly or become too fibrous, it may be a sign of overcrowding.
 Ensure proper spacing between the plants to allow sufficient room for root development.
 Another issue that can occur is cracking or splitting of the radishes, usually caused by fluctuating moisture levels or inconsistent watering.
 Keep the soil evenly moist, especially during dry periods, to prevent this issue.
 Lastly, watch out for pests like flea beetles or root maggots.
 Use organic insecticides or companion planting methods to control these pests and protect your radishes.

-See also How To Create A Pollinator-Friendly Urban Garden
+See also How To Attract Beneficial Insects To Your Urban Garden

 Green Beans